Marvel Television: Background

-Marvel previously licensed a few characters out for TV shows, with animated shows being more successful than the live action shows.
-The Incredible Hulk (1978–1982), produced by Universal Television and aired on CBS, was Marvel's only successful live action television series, running five seasons.
-The last TV series, Blade: The Series, produced by New Line Television (now ceased and folded into Warner Bros.
-Television), was canceled after one season on Spike.

-Marvel's first live action TV licenses were for Spider-Man with the character in The Electric Company's Spidey Super Stories segments (1974–1977), CBS's The Amazing Spider-Man series (1977–1979) and Toei's tokusatsu style Spider-Man series (1978–1979).
-The Amazing Spider-Man pulled in reasonable ratings but was canceled in 1979 by CBS as they did not want to be known as the "comic book" network as they had already had three comic book-based shows, choosing to stay with The Incredible Hulk, as it had the better ratings.
+Marvel Entertainment Group previously licensed some of their characters for television series, with animated shows often becoming more successful than their live-action counterparts.
+Marvel's first live-action television licenses were for the character Spider-Man to appear in the "Spidey Super Stories" segments of The Electric Company (1974–1977), the CBS series The Amazing Spider-Man (1977–1979), and Toei's tokusatsu–style series Spider-Man (1978–1979).
+The Amazing Spider-Man pulled in reasonable ratings but was canceled in 1979 by CBS as they did not want to be known as the "comic book" network due to them already broadcasting three other comic book-based series, and chose to instead focus on their series The Incredible Hulk (1978–1982), which was produced with Universal Television, as it had better ratings and was Marvel's only successful live-action series, running for five seasons.

-In 1978, Doctor Strange received a television film to act as a pilot similarly to Spider-Man and Hulk.
-Captain America also starred in two pilots in 1979, Captain America and Captain America II: Death Too Soon.
+The 1978 television film Dr. Strange was intended to serve as a television pilot for the Doctor Strange character, similar to what had been done for Spider-Man and the Hulk.
+Two pilots were also released for Captain America in 1979, Captain America and Captain America II: Death Too Soon.
 None of these pilots were picked up.

-After the end of The Incredible Hulk in 1982, live action Marvel shows did not return until 1988 with The Incredible Hulk Returns, designed as a backdoor pilot for Thor.
-Additionally, The Trial of the Incredible Hulk acted as a backdoor pilot for Daredevil, and The Death of the Incredible Hulk premiered in 1990.

-Three direct pilots were done in the 1990s, Power Pack, Generation X and Nick Fury: Agent of S.H.I.E.L.D., but none of them were picked up for series.
-Marvel had better luck in syndicating their properties in the late 1990s and early 2000s with Night Man and Mutant X, lasting two and three seasons, respectively.
-The latter show triggered a lawsuit by 20th Century Fox, who held the film rights for the X-Men.
-As a follow up to the Blade film series, Blade: The Series was created for cable TV, lasting one season in 2006.
+After The Incredible Hulk ended in 1982, live-action shows did not come into fruition often.
+Instead, the live-action television film The Incredible Hulk Returns (1988) was designed as a backdoor pilot for Thor, while The Trial of the Incredible Hulk (1989) acted as a backdoor pilot for Daredevil, and was followed by The Death of the Incredible Hulk in 1990.
+Three direct pilots were produced in the 1990s, Power Pack, Generation X, and Nick Fury: Agent of S.H.I.E.L.D., although none of these were picked up for series.
+Marvel had better luck in syndicating their properties in the late 1990s and early 2000s with Night Man and Mutant X, which respectively lasted for two and three seasons.
+The latter show spawned a lawsuit from 20th Century Fox, which held the film rights for the X-Men.
+The last series licensed by Marvel was Blade: The Series, a spin-off from and follow-up to the Blade film series.
+That series was produced by New Line Television for the cable channel Spike and was canceled after its first season in 2006.